ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 - `/Content/AYON/Assets` contains all the single assets that are loaded from AYON.
 - `/Content/AYON/PublishInstances` contains all the instances that are created in Unreal.
-- `/Content/AYON/Shots` contains all shot data of your AYON project, keeping same structure as the AYON project outside Unreal,  UE levels and level sequences created when user loading Layout and Camera assets via **Load** tool.
+- The rest of the directories contain all shot data of your AYON project, keeping same structure as the AYON project.
+In particular, they contain the levels and level sequences that are generated when you load Layout and Camera assets via **Load** tool.

 ![Unreal AYON Assets](assets/unreal_ayon_assets.png)